-- Toss chicken with some salt and black pepper (about 1/2 tsp salt and 1/4 tsp black pepper).
+- Toss chicken with some salt and black pepper (about ½ teaspoon salt and ¼ teaspoon black pepper).

 - Return to noodles and check to see if they are tender.
 (Continue soaking in warm water if not yet tender.)
 Drain ramen noodles and set aside.

-- Heat 1 Tbsp cooking oil in a wok over medium-high heat.
+- Heat 1 tablespoon cooking oil in a wok over medium-high heat.
 Add chicken and saute until chicken is cooked through, 4 minutes.
 Set chicken aside and return wok to medium-high heat.

-- Stir cornstarch into 1 Tbsp water to make a "slurry".
+- Stir cornstarch into 1 tablespoon water to make a "slurry".
 Add slurry to sauce, stirring to combine.
 Continue cooking sauce until it thickens, 2 minutes more.